quantumphysicist/IBM-Data-Analyst/IBM-Data-Analyst-main/9_Capstone_Project/readme.md

+Selected course material for the final capstone project for the IBM Professional Certificate: IBM Data Analyst

 ### Hands-on Lab 2 -- Collecting Data Using APIs.ipynb
 - Collect job data from GitHub Jobs API
 - Store the collected data in an excel spreadsheet.